-For all the code in Sahara we have a rule - it should pass PEP 8.
+For all the Python code in Sahara we have a rule - it should pass PEP 8.
+All Bash code should pass bashate.

-To check your code against PEP 8 run:
+To check your code against PEP 8 and bashate run:

-'''

-$ tox -e pep8
+\$ tox -e pep8

-'''

 Note: For more details on coding guidelines see file HACKING.rst in the root of Sahara repo.